CodeRadu/br2rauc-rpi3/README.md

 # Setup buildroot, keeping build artifacts outside the buildroot tree
 # Note paths are relative to the buildroot directory
 make -C lib/buildroot/ BR2_EXTERNAL=../../ O=../../output raspberrypi3-64-rauc_defconfig

+# Or for the RPI 4
+make -C lib/buildroot/ BR2_EXTERNAL=../../ O=../../output raspberrypi4-64-rauc_defconfig

 # You can now run standard buildroot make commands with no options
 # directly from the output directory